World of Coca-Cola: Relocation and new facilities: 2007–present

 The Atlanta museum was relocated to 121 Baker Street in Atlanta, just blocks away from where John Pemberton created the original Coca-Cola formula.
 The 92,000-square-foot building was constructed at a cost of $97 million and opened in 2007.
 It is located in Atlanta, Georgia (where the company's headquarters are located) at Pemberton Place (named in honor of John Pemberton, the inventor of Coca-Cola).
 The 20 acre complex is located across Baker Street from Centennial Olympic Park and is also home to the Georgia Aquarium and the Center for Civil & Human Rights.
 It opened to the public on May 24, 2007, relocating from and replacing the original exhibit.

-The museum features exhibits about the secret formula of Coca-Cola, a 3D movie where an intrepid scientist and his assistant set out to find the secret for themselves (featuring actors James Meehan and Jameelah Silva), and allows visitors to taste 60 different flavors from around the world.
+The museum features exhibits about the secret formula of Coca-Cola, a 3D movie where an intrepid scientist and his assistant set out to find the secret for themselves (featuring actors James Meehan and Jameelah Silva), and allows visitors to taste 60 different flavors from around the world, including some that are no longer sold.
 It also houses a fully functional bottling line that produced 8-ounce bottles of Coca-Cola for distribution to its guests.
 However, citing operation costs, since 2013, the plant runs in simulation as such practice was discontinued.